East Syriac Rite: History

 However, at the end of the fourteenth century due to the conquests of Tamerlane and his destruction of Christian settlements across Asia, in addition to other factors such as anti-Christian and Buddhist oppression during the Ming Dynasty, the large Church of the East structure was all but destroyed- reducing it to a few small communities in Persia, their homeland in Mesopotamia, Cyprus, the Malabar Coast of India, and the Island of Socotra.
 These remaining communities were later whittled away at in other events.
 The Church of the East in Cyprus united themselves to Rome in 1445, there was a Schism in 1552 between the patriarchates of Eliya line and Shimun line which weakened the Church, and the Christians of Socotra were Islamized in the 16th century.
 The Church in India was divided and cut off from their hierarchy due to the Portuguese support for Synod of Diamper in 1599.
 Due to these events, the diaspora of the Church of the East diminished.
 The Elia line eventually developed into the Chaldean Catholic Church and the Assyrian Church of the East was turned into a small community of around 50,000 people in the Hakkari Mountains under the headship of the Shimun line.
 A small group of Indians eventually rejoined the Assyrian Church of the East, forming the Chaldean Syrian Church in the 1900s, although the main body of the Malabar Christians remained as the Syro-Malabar Church.
-A large group joined the Oriental Orthodox West Syriac rite churches in their own set of schisms.
+A large group under the leadership of Mar Thoma joined the Oriental Orthodox West Syriac rite churches in their own set of schisms.
 Additionally, the secession of a large number to the Russian Church due to the Russian Ecclesiastical Mission in Urmia, a Kurdish massacre in 1843, and an attempt to form an Independent Catholic Chaldean Church on the model of the Old Catholics all resulted in more Eastern rite Assyrians separating.